Devanshi1206/Movie_Recommendation_System/README.md

 # Movie Recommendation System

+## Executive Summary:

+The project aimed to assist users in discovering movies they would likely enjoy, enhancing the overall movie-watching experience.
+To accomplish this, I utilized Natural Language Processing (NLP).

+## Business Problem:

+To identify movies for future viewing that are curated based on a film we have previously watched.

+## Methodology:

 <img src="https://data-flair.training/blogs/wp-content/uploads/sites/2/2019/07/recommendation-system-project-in-R.png">

-The project aimed to help users find movies they are likely to enjoy, making the movie-watching experience more personalized and enjoyable.
-To achieve this, I used Natural Language Processing (NLP).
+1. Importing Data - Utilizing NumPy and pandas.
+2. Exploratory Data Analysis (EDA) - Cleaning the data, removing duplicates, creating a dataframe with only useful data, and generating new columns.
+3. Natural Language Processing (NLP) - Stemming and text vectorization.
+4. Machine Learning Modeling - Calculating cosine similarity.
+5. Testing - Creating a function for recommendations.

+## Data Analysis:

+Used the NLP to predict the personalised movie recommendation.

-Skills:
+## Skills:

     Python3
     Numpy